JDongian/PythonTutorial/README.md

 Part 2

 We'll get you started on a HackerNews scraper that demos the all-awesome requests library as well as BeautifulSoup's super cool HTML parsing abilities.

-*day2*

-Now that you've dabbled in some Python, it's time to take on the more interesting problems.
-Learn the proper way to benchmark your programs and take advantage of Python's data structures to build large applications.
-We'll show how to go about crawling the web with Python.
-Or some other super cool project.

 All content is subject to change, as this is a work in progress.